acidburn0zzz/orgs-docs/roles-and-privileges.md

 - Add/remove any **member** from any **team**.
 - Manage **team** package access.

-**You cannot remove the last owner from an Organization.** (This would render the Organization inaccessible.
+**You cannot remove the last Owner from an Organization.** (This would render the Organization inaccessible.
 If you are trying to delete your Organization, you can learn more [here][1].)

 ## Admin

-An admin is a team leader.
+An Admin is a team leader.
 This is the second highest level of privilege.
 Admin privileges allow a user to manage teams and package access.

-An admin can:
+An Admin can:

 - Create/delete **teams**.
 - Add/remove any **member** from any **team**.
 - Manage **team** package access.

-If an admin would like to add an npm user to their team, they will need to ask an Owner to first add that user as a member of the Organization.
+If an Admin would like to add an npm user to their team, they will need to ask an Owner to first add that user as a member of the Organization.

 ## Member